ohioh/CleanCode/Chapter3/Functions.md

 Sections should not be devided. sections such as declarations, initializations, and sieve -> Comment this process

 Each function should have only one level of abstraction.
 Imagine that you have a lot of clear functions which are only connecting on level of abstarction.
 Then it is very easy to cluster them in the smallescommonality and put them in a library again. if you cross more abstractionlevels ... you will have a lot of functions which are not compareable.
-Maybe the way is the same...but the goal of each is different... and you will not be able to simlify them... split to one-to-on layer tg gn#ml·ä
+Maybe the way is the same...but the goal of each is different... and you will not be able to simlify them... split to one-to-one layer and avoid double code w
-#